Maediem/WindScribe-Port-Forwarding/README.md

 # Windscribe Port Forwarding Automation

-This script automates the process of renewing an ephemeral port on Windscribe and applying the new port to other services like qBittorrent and Docker containers.
+This script automates the process of renewing an ephemeral port on Windscribe and applying the new port to services like qBittorrent and/or Docker containers.
 This script was made for Linux by using .env files.

 ## Features

--   **Automated Login**: Logs into Windscribe using credentials, saving session cookies to speed up subsequent runs.
+-   **Automated Login**: Logs into Windscribe using credentials (via .env file), saving session cookies to speed up subsequent runs.
 -   **Port Renewal**: Navigates the Windscribe account page to delete the existing ephemeral port and request a new one.
--   **Configuration Update**: Automatically updates a `.env` file with the new port number.
 -   **qBittorrent Integration**: (Optional) Updates the listening port in a running qBittorrent instance via its Web API.
--   **Docker Integration**: (Optional) Restarts specified Docker Compose services to apply the new port forwarding settings.
+-   **Docker Integration**: (Optional) Automatically updates a `.env` file with the new port number.
+Restarts specified docker-compose (e.g. gluetun & qbittorrent) services to apply the new port forwarding settings.

 ## Requirements